GlebBatykov/minerva/README.md

 `Minerva` uses classes derived from the `MinervaServerBuilder` class to inject dependencies into each server instance.

-Of the built-in tools for implementing dependencies, `Minerva` contains only `Server Store`.
+Of the built-in tools for implementing dependencies, `Minerva` contains only `ServerStore`.
 This is a `key-value` collection that you can access using a `ServerContext` instance.

 In the `Dart` ecosystem, there are good packages for implementing dependencies that you can use (for example, [get_it](https://pub.dev/packages/get_it), having prescribed the logic of dependency injection in a class derived from the `MinervaServerBuilder` class.